cadethacker/openid-connect-spa-best-practices/README.md

 When building a SPA that has a trusted backend. (which most of us are).

 1. __Which Grant Type should I use?__ Use the Auth Code Grant and not the  Implicit Grant.
-If you are using the Implicit Grant, that is fine, but make sure you follow all best practices.
-It is easy to get wrong.
+If you are using the Implicit Grant, you should make plans to remediate.
+See Further Reading below.
+The Implicit Grant is easy to get wrong.
 Which is part of the problem.

-2. *How to get the token from the server to the browser?* If using the Auth Code Grant, then you need to return the tokens to the browser from the backend.
-Use Set Cookie for that, not fragment. (again this is not a hard line, just what i'm reading as best practice, and easiest)
+2. __Post Auth Code flow...
+How to get the token from the server to the browser?__ If using the Auth Code Grant, then you need to return the tokens to the browser from the backend.
+Use Set Cookie for that, not fragment.

 * The cookie should have the full path of your domain of your app.
 * The access_token should have the HttpOnly (suggestion)
 * The id_token should be available to your javascript code.(so don’t set HttpOnly)
-* Neither should have a date, so that they close when the browser closes.
+* Neither should have a date, so that they expire when the browser closes.

-* You can be fancy and delete the cookie when the tab closes, up to you.
+3. __Where do I store the token once my javascript code reactivates after the auth flow?__

-3. Once your javascript code kicks in, you can pull the token from the cookie and move it to memory, then delete the cookie, up to you.
+Once your javascript code kicks in, one option is to pull the token from the cookies and move it to memory, then delete the cookie, up to you.
 If you are going to pull the tokens immediately and delete them, then don’t worry about setting the HttpOnly flag.

-4. Verify (Always) and Validate (sometimes) the tokens when it makes sense.
+This is not a bad plan because It makes you are hard target for XSS or CSER attacks because the token is not where attackers expect it.

+*DO NOT* store the tokens in Local or Session Storage.
+Those should be treated as open cache and not security.
+Those storage options are open to *all* javascript.
+Go count the number of javascript libraries you import.
+Do you trust all of them?
+Probably not.

+If you do keep the tokens a cookies, then make sure to protect youself against CSFR attacks.

+4. __What do I do with the tokens once I have them?__

+1. Use a good client side JS library to open the JWT.
+This https://github.com/auth0/jwt-decode good one.
+It will open the JWT for you, and does very light validation.
 Use the id_token for verifying information about the human logged into your app, not the access_token.